o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 ---
 linktitle: Installing O3DE for Linux
-title: Installing O3DE for Linux from a deb package
+title: Installing O3DE for Linux
-description: Learn how to install and set up Open 3D Engine (O3DE) for Linux using a deb package.
+description: Learn how to install and set up Open 3D Engine (O3DE) for Linux.
 weight: 200
 ---